christoph-cullmann/www/content/_index.md

 {{< image src="images/landing-page.webp" alt="Split keyboards are fun!" >}}

-What has been seen, can no be unseen!
+What has been seen, can not be unseen!